Trazodone in Brief

 - Beneficial for insomnia combined with depression or anxiety

-- Has an advantage over traditional hypnotics in that it does not
+- Trazodone has an advantage over traditional hypnotics in that it does not

 - Can increase libido in women 18